Postgraduate Course

 Course overview

-You will receive advanced training in psychological research methods and culminate your studies through an extended research project relevant to human development.
+You will receive advanced training in psychological research methods and your studies will culminate in an extended research project relevant to human development.
 The content and format of the project should be suitable for publication in an academic journal in the field.

 The transferable skills you will gain through this course include data collection and analysis, research design, decision making, critical thinking and presentation skills.

 The course is structured to provide in-depth knowledge and skills in the psychology of child and adolescent development.
-It provides excellent research training through a psychological research methods programme designed to meet the ESRC Postgraduate Training and Development Guidelines.
+It provides excellent research training through a psychological research methods programme designed to meet the Economic and Social Research Council's Postgraduate Training and Development Guidelines (ESRC).
+Studying this course will prepare you to enter professional practice in fields such as education, as well as for research careers in developmental psychology.

 Course structure